Miller County License Hearing Guide

 How to Prepare

-- Understand What You Can Challenge: You can challenge several aspects of the state's case, including:
+• Understand What You Can Challenge: You can challenge various aspects of the DDS's case, including:

 Possible Outcomes

-- Suspension Overturned: The hearing officer finds that the DDS has not proven its case, and your license will be reinstated.
+• Suspension Overturned: If the hearing officer finds that the DDS has not met its burden of proof, the suspension will be overturned, and your driving privileges will be restored.

 Hardship/Restricted License in Georgia

-- Eligibility Requirements: Eligibility requirements vary depending on the specific circumstances of your case.
-Generally, you must demonstrate a need to drive for work, school, medical appointments, or other essential purposes.
+• Eligibility Requirements: Eligibility requirements vary depending on the reason for the suspension and your driving history.
+Typically, you must demonstrate a need to drive for work, school, medical appointments, or court-ordered obligations.

 Getting Your License Back

-- Fees: Contact the Georgia DDS for the current reinstatement fees.
+• Fees: Reinstatement fees vary.
+Contact the Georgia DDS for the current fee schedule.

-- Classes/Programs That Must Be Completed: Georgia requires completion of a DUI Alcohol or Drug Use Risk Reduction Program before your license can be reinstated after a DUI conviction.
+• Classes/Programs That Must Be Completed: Completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI School) is a mandatory requirement for license reinstatement after a DUI conviction in Georgia.

 Special Programs

-- Occupational License: An occupational license (limited driving permit) may be available under certain circumstances, allowing you to drive for work-related purposes.
+• Occupational License: An occupational license may be available in some circumstances, allowing you to drive for work-related purposes even while your license is suspended.
+Eligibility requirements apply.